handee/abercompsci-cheatsheets/mac/keyboard.md

 Toggle current window in the application | Cmd+~

 ## # Key
 Whilst this isn't visible on the iMac keyboard, simply type the Option+3 combination to insert the # character.
 The option key is often referred to as the alt key.
+It is to the left of the Cmd key.

 ## Diacritics
 To insert a character with a diacritic, press and hold the character.
 For example, to add the character é (e-acute), press and hold the e character.
 A popup selector will be displayed.
 Either select the number under the character, select the character with the mouse or use the left and right cursor keys and return to select.